East Syriac Rite: Communion

 Properly, and according to their own canons, the Church of the East ought to say Mass on every Sunday and Friday, on every festival, and daily during the first, middle, and last week of Lent and the octave of Easter.
 In practice it is only said on Sundays and greater festivals, at the best, and in many churches not so often, a sort of "dry Mass" being used instead.
 The Chaldean Catholic priests say Mass daily, and where there are many priests there will be many Masses in the same Church in one day, which is contrary to the Church of the East canons.
-The Anglican editions of the liturgies omit the names of heretics and call the Anaphorae of Nestorius and Theodore the "Second Hallowing" and "Third Hallowing".
+The Anglican editions of the liturgies omit the names of the authors and call the Anaphorae of Nestorius and Theodore the "Second Hallowing" and "Third Hallowing".
 Otherwise there are no alterations except the addition of Words of Institution to the first Anaphorae.
 The recent Catholic edition has made the same alterations and substituted "Mother of God" for "Mother of Christ".
 In each edition the added Words of Institution follow the form of the rite of the edition.
 The prayers of the Mass, like those of the Orthodox Eastern Church, are generally long and diffuse.
 Frequently they end with a sort of doxology called Qanuna which is said aloud, the rest being recited in a low tone.
 The Qanuna in form and usage resembles the Greek ekphonesis.

 The vestments used by the priest at Mass are the Sudhra, a girded alb with three crosses in red or black on the shoulder, the Urara (orarion) or stole worn crossed by priests, but not by bishops (as in the West), and the Ma'apra, a sort of linen cope.
 The deacon wears the sudhra, with a urara over the left shoulder.